reviews

 Tudor’s first moonphase complication isn’t a Black Bay.
 It’s a dress watch.
 And the price makes sense.

-The Watch # The 1926 Luna builds on Tudor’s entry-level dress watch platform.
+#The 1926 Luna builds on Tudor’s entry-level dress watch platform.
 39mm case, domed dial, minimal complications - except now there’s a moonphase at 6 o’clock.